-Towards Carbon Neutrality
+Towards Carbon neutrality

 Carbon neutral by 2050

-Consumers today want companies to take a leading role in combatting climate change.
+Citizens today want companies to take a leading role in combatting climate change.
 Danone is determined to help lead an industry-wide transition to a low-carbon economy; this is why we pledged in our 2015 Climate Policy to become carbon neutral by 2050 across our full value chain.
 Our zero net carbon commitment means that we are responsible for the carbon emissions from the farms where we source our ingredients to the facilities that manage packaging once our products are consumed.

 Danone’s strategy to achieve carbon neutrality is based on the following pillars: reducing emissions, transforming agricultural practices to sequester more carbon in the ground, eliminating deforestation from our supply chain, and offsetting the emissions that remain.

 Emissions reduction targets validated by the Science-Based Targets initiative

 As part of our journey towards carbon neutrality, we set intermediate carbon reduction targets for 2030, from a 2015 baseline :

 - to reduce scope 1, 2 and 3 emission intensity by 50%.

 - to achieve a 30% absolute reduction of scope 1 and 2 emissions.